Do you sometimes find yourself immersed in worries and fears, and wonder how to stop focusing on these fearful and unpleasant thoughts?

 3. You need to realize that you are not your thoughts

 Thoughts are ideas and memories that pass through the mind and demand your attention.
-These thoughts are like visitors who want to enter your home.
-Like actual visitors, you refuse to admit them into your home, which in this case is your mind.
+These thoughts are like visitors that want to enter your home.
+Like actual unwelcome visitors, refuse to admit them into your home, which in this case is your mind.

 If you can show some lack of interest in your fearful thoughts, they will lose their power over you.

-When you realize that your thoughts are just passing visitors, it becomes easier to ignore the ones that you do not want.
+When you realize that your thoughts are just passing visitors, it becomes easier to ignore them.

 4. Repeat positive affirmations

-It is easier to ignore negative and fearful thoughts, if you repeat positive affirmations.
-This will not leave room in your mind to fear thoughts.
+If you repeat positive affirmations, it becomes easier to ignore negative and fearful thoughts.
+This act will not leave room in your mind for fear thoughts.